anderspitman/anderspitman.net/entries/11/entry.md

 <img class='image' src='https://anderspitman.net/public/github_security_warning.png'></img>

 I've been thinking a lot about dependencies.
-This is a bit of a brain dump.
+This is something of a brain dump.

 I'll start by giving my working definition of what a dependency is, then I'll go through a list of common dependencies.
 Finally, I'll present a simple model